 Issuance of Contracts

 Upon approval by the board of trustees, a contract, in a form approved by the State Superintendent of Public Instruction, will be sent or given to the applicant pursuant to the requirements set out in I.C.
 33-513.
 The applicant must sign the contract and return it within ten (10) days from the date the contract is delivered to them.
-Should the person willfully refuse to acknowledge receipt of the contract or the contract is not signed and returned to the board in the designated period of time, the board may declare the position vacant.
+Should the person willfully refuse to acknowledge receipt of the contract or the contract is not signed and returned to the board in the designated period of time, the Superintendent may declare the position vacant.
 Should the candidate not be approved, or the person willfully refuse to acknowledge receipt of the contract or the contract is not signed and returned to the board the superintendent will remand the situation to the building administrator and screening committee to provide the next applicant’s name for consideration.

 Certification/Highly Qualified Status